 The critical point to remember is that the color to pair designation stays the same between the two types.
 Orange is always pair 2, and Green is still pair 3.
 The diagram also shows that the "pair numbers" do not correspond to actual PIN numbers on the 8P8C connector itself.

 As described above, you can see the only termination differences are the colors of the pairs, electrically the end to end connections are the same.
 It can get a little confusing when you are dealing with structured cabling is wired to T568A, and you have patch cords are T568B, you have to remember where you are if you are doing any testing or repairs.

 If you are looking at a patch cord the easiest way to tell which standard you have is to look at the first two pins, if they are green, it is T568A, and if they are orange, you have T568B.
 But always check both ends, if one end is T568A and the other is T568B then you have a crossover cable!

 So why is there a standard?

-The standard exists for a very good reason, especially relative to termination.
-The idea of the standard is to enforce the color scheme for installers, manufacturers and end users alike.
-One of the popular problems that we have seen with end users that make their own cables is that they put the wires "in order" of color.
+The standard exists for an excellent reason, to enforce the color scheme for installers, manufacturers, and end users alike.
+One of the big problems that we have seen with end users that make their cables is that they put the wires "in order" of color.
 But as you can see in either revision of the standard pair 1 has the solid color before the striped wire, which is different than the other pairs.

 Everyone is hung up on the termination type

-A dramatic statement, but nonetheless true.
-Out of the entire standards document the termination documentation takes up one page.
+A dramatic statement, but true.
+Out of the entire standards document, the termination documentation takes up one page.
 There are many more attributes and guidelines within the standard, but the two standards are usually talked about in the context of the termination type.